 There’s a lot of knowledge out there in the world.
 We’ve all accumulated some of it, whether that’s by formal schooling, work, or life in general.

-There are several different ways in which we relate to the potential knowledge that’s out there in the world, as shown in the modified Johari window above:
+There are several different ways in which we relate to the potential knowledge that’s out there in the world.
+This can be seen in the modified Johari window diagram above:

 - what we know that we know